Jieiku/AardwolfMudlet/README.md

 open mudlet, connect to aardwolf.

-download the aardwolf.zip file and extract it someplace. https://github.com/xekon/AardwolfMudlet/archive/master.zip
+download this zip file and extract it someplace: https://github.com/xekon/AardwolfMudlet/archive/master.zip

 From menu, choose Toolbox -> Module Manager -> Install -> select the aardwolf.xml file you extracted, have the sync checkbox selected.